dogweather/forkful/README.md

 ## Human Languages

-Is there a missing language we should add?
+Is there a language we should add?
 [Post a message in the forum](https://github.com/dogweather/forkful/discussions/categories/ideas).

 * [English](https://forkful.ai/en)
 * [Finnish](https://forkful.ai/fi)